mcardinali-data/AID-PRIGSHARE/README.md

 ---
 ## BEFORE YOU BEGIN
+Thank you for using the PRIGSHARE algorithm to generate green space indicators.
 The validity of the algorithm output will depend on the validity of the input layers provived.
 Please check the PRIGSHARE Reporting Guidelines for common sources of bias in green space assessment and use the guidelines to eliminate noise from your data as much as possible.

 > Preferred Reporting Items in Green Space Health Research.
 Guiding Principles for an interdisciplnary field (Cardinali et al 2023a). doi: ....